The Consequences of Destroying an encircled tree and how to Avoid These

-Trees play an essential contribution to our ecosystem, providing shade, clean air and aesthetic value our surroundings.
-However there are a few trees that aren’t equal and some carry additional protection status, making it illegal to do any work without permission.
-If you’re considering having a tree removed it is essential to know the protection status of the tree in question and what steps you’ll need to follow to be in compliance with the legal requirements.
-This article we’ll walk you through the process of determining whether the tree is protected and what you need be doing to make sure you are following the law.
+Trees play a crucial part in the environment, providing shade, clean air and aesthetic value to our surroundings.
+However, not all trees are alike and some have additional protection status, making it illegal to do any activity without authorization.
+If you’re considering having a tree removed it is essential to know the status of protection for the tree you’re considering, and the steps you have to follow to be in compliance with the laws.
+The following article we will guide you through the process of determining whether a tree is secured and the steps you have to do to ensure you are acting within the law.

 What is a protected tree?

-A protected tree has been subjected to certain laws and regulations It is illegal to carry out works on a tree without having the appropriate permissions.
-There are two kinds of protection that a tree could be protected by - preservation and protection orders that are statutory.
+A protected tree is one that is subject to specific legal restrictions, and it’s illegal to do work on a protected tree without having the appropriate permissions.
+There are two kinds of protection a tree may have - preservation orders and protection orders.

-In the context of the law trees are protected under the law, and they are subject to Tree Preservation Orders (TPOs).
-TPOs are issued by local authorities to safeguard trees with a significant public value and to ensure that they are not damaged or destroyed.
+As a matter of statutory protection trees are protected by the law, and they are under the control of Tree Preservation Orders (TPOs).
+TPOs are enacted by local authorities to safeguard trees of significant public value and to ensure that they do not get damaged or destroyed.

 Preservation orders

-Preservation orders are similar to TPOs but are set up through the secretary of state for the Environment.
-The trees that are protected by preservation orders are considered to have an exceptional value and are protected from any kind of work, including the felling.
+Preservation orders are like TPOs in that they are put in place through the secretary of state for the Environment.
+Preservation orders for trees are considered to have an exceptional value and are protected from all work, which includes cutting down.

-To determine if trees are protected, you need to check if it is subject to the protection of a TPO or preservation order.
-It is done by contacting the municipal authority, and asking them to check their records.
+To determine whether the tree is protected, you need to determine if the tree is in the process of being subject to an TPO or preservation orders.
+This can be done by contacting the authorities in your area and asking them look up for records.

 TPO search

-To search for the TPO, you can contact your local Tree and Woodland Officer of the local authority.
-They will inform you whether the tree is protected.
-They will also be able to advise you on the next steps you should follow if the tree is protected.
+If you want to find a TPO to locate one, contact your local Tree and Woodland officer from your local authority.
+They will be able to tell you whether the tree is in the protection.
+They will also be able advise you about the next steps to take if the tree is in a protected area.

 Preservation order search

-To search for a preservation order you’ll need to call Secretary of State, Department of the Environment.
-They will be able to inform you whether the tree is in the protected zone and will provide the required information and guidelines.
+If you are looking for a preservation order, you will need to contact Secretary of State, Department of the Environment.
+They can determine whether the tree is in the protected zone and will provide the information you require and direction.

 FAQs: